Here are all of the dog boot camp Los Angeles training equipment, collars, harnesses and pet products that we recommend

 Make sure that your dog does not have diarrhea prior to arrival and when eating a variety of foods.
 Know what dog training foods and ingredients agree with and don’t agree with your dog.
-If we have to experiment with foods, ingredients, and treats your dog will likely get diarrhea.
+If we have to experiment with foods, ingredients and treats your dog will likely get diarrhea.
 If your dog gets diarrhea, all other protocols halt to ensure your dog gets back to healthy stool and has perfect potty training and no defecation in the home or crate.
-This can be very time consuming if your dog has an upset stomach and has to be walked at all hours of the day and night.
+This can be very time-consuming if your dog has an upset stomach and has to be walked at all hours of the day and night.

 So make sure to fully understand your dog’s pallet, and what dog training treats work and doesn’t work prior to your dog’s boot camp.

-Our advice is to try several (at least a dozen) different types of soft, small, malleable, easy to ingest dog training treats of a wide variety of ingredients.
-Only use dog training appropriate food treats.
+Our advice is to try several (at least a dozen) different types of soft, small, malleable, easy-to-ingest dog training treats of a wide variety of ingredients.
+Only use dog-training-appropriate food treats.
 In other words, do not use brittle, dry, crunchy, too large, soft, or liquidy (peanut butter or cream cheese, for example, would not be good) training dog treats.
 Nor would cooked salmon or other foods that are too soft or wet such as baby food, sardines, nut butter, squirt cheese, etc.

-Make sure the consistency, malleability, size, and digestibility is all congruent with dog training.
+Make sure the consistency, malleability, size, and digestibility are all congruent with dog training.
 If there are issues with the training foods and treats when we receive a dog or puppy the priority will be focused on finding the foods that are suitable for your dog and that will take priority over all other behaviors and training because food is the main motivator and reward system that we use to teach, train and change behaviors.
-Those fundamental food sources and treats must be known about and supplied when you drop off your puppy or we will spend lot’s of time exploring this area.
+Those fundamental food sources and treats must be known about and supplied when you drop off your puppy or we will spend lots of time exploring this area.

 If we have to order them and experiment with any of the above that will significantly delay the learning of your dog and the practice of all other dog training and behavior modification protocols.
 The exception is that some parents drop their dogs off for boarding and training wanting us to find and explore the foods that their puppy dog can eat.
 That is a protocol all unto itself and is also an option that takes time and a great deal of effort as many dogs get diarrhea from the process.

-If a parent drops off their dog not knowing what training foods their dog likes and can healthily digest without giving them diarrhea or upsetting their stomach, or if a puppy has an all you can eat buffet or free feeding choices directly before being dropped off and isn’t hungry for the rest of the day, these factors would delay their learning process.
+If a parent drops off their dog not knowing what training foods their dog likes and can healthily digest without giving them diarrhea or upsetting their stomach, or if a puppy has an all-you-can-eat buffet or free feeding choices directly before being dropped off and isn’t hungry for the rest of the day, these factors would delay their learning process.

 Ideally, a puppy is hungry because we will feed your puppy the daily allocation of their food with their training and behavior modification work.
-We primarily use food rewards to motivate puppies, teach new behaviors, and to change old behaviors.
+We primarily use food rewards to motivate puppies, teach new behaviors, and change old behaviors.

 In addition to having your puppy ready on the food and treats side of the equation, have all of their belongings ready to go, listed under our dog boarding Los Angeles and will be sent to you before your service.